 Of the four sets, a and b annotators are most consistent: a annotators tend to be slow to annotate three professional stories and b annotators tend to be quick to annotate one social story and two professional ones.
 There is most variation in task duration between sets c where participants annotate only professional stories and d where they annotate all three kinds; but this variation is only in respect of the task parts Narrator & Audience and Relating.
 Otherwise the patterns are similar, and in the case of Main & Other Point, Feature and Character, almost identical.
 This can be seen most clearly in Figure 7 which averages the mandatory task part durations; the patterns are the same even without the inclusion of Phase 4.
-Also in Figure 7 it can be seen that participants spent more than twice as long on the screens for Point and Relatedness annotation than they did on the screens for Feature, Character and Narrator & Audience annotation.
+Also in Figure 7 it can be seen that participants spent more than twice as long on the screens for Point and Relatedness annotation.
 The time participants spent reading (Phase 2) fell between these two extremes.